Riveted vs Butted Chainmail: Which is Better?

 1. Combat Scenarios

-For reenactors involved in intensive combat scenarios, such as sword fighting or historical battle reenactments, riveted chainmail stands out as the most effective choice.
-Real-life studies and testimonials from historical combatants confirm that while both types of chainmail offer some level of protection, the riveted variety consistently results in better combat performance due to its improved resistance to weapon strikes.
+For reenactors involved in intensive combat scenarios, such as sword fighting or historical battle reenactments, this type stands out as the most effective choice.
+Real-life studies and testimonials from historical combatants confirm that while both types of chainmail offer some level of protection, this variety consistently results in better combat performance due to its improved resistance to weapon strikes.

-Study Case: A researcher at a historical combat academy conducted a study comparing the performance of both chainmail types during sparring sessions.
-The findings illustrated that participants wearing riveted chainmail experienced significantly less impact force compared to those in butted chainmail.
+Study Case: A researcher at a historical combat academy conducted a study comparing the performance of both types during sparring sessions.
+The findings illustrated that participants wearing this type experienced significantly less impact force compared to those in butted chainmail.

 2. LARP and Casual Events